dianaheodev/dianaheodev/README.md

   - Implemented health check and async agent structure

 ---

 - 🍽️ **AI Menu Recommender**
-  A personalized menu recommendation system powered by Spring AI (GPT-3.5 Turbo) and Redis.
+  A personalized menu recommendation system built with Spring AI (Beta, GPT-3.5 Turbo) and Redis.
+  Collected five user taste preferences during onboarding to enhance personalization.
+  Fine-tuned prompts to reduce AI hallucinations and improve recommendation accuracy.
+  Proactively adopted Spring AI during its beta phase, designing a hybrid Redis + RDB architecture
+  to balance performance with data persistence.
   **Main Contributions:**
-  - Designed hybrid Redis + RDB architecture
+  - Led the project as team leader (scope planning, timeline management, and final presentation)
-  - Tuned prompt logic to improve recommendation accuracy
+  - Developed the core AI prompt logic and menu recommendation flow
-  - Balanced performance and data persistence
+  - Project was selected as the top-performing final project of the cohort

 ---